 MSPastry uses per-hop acks to achieve lower loss rates with low overhead and to deal with link losses.
-Every node i, along a message's overlay route, buffers the message and starts a timer after forwarding the message to the next node j.
+Every node i along a message's overlay route, buffers the message and starts a timer after forwarding the message to the next node j.
 If j does not reply with an ack, i reroutes the message to an alternative node by executing route_i with j excluded.
 The experimental results show that per-hop acks can achieve loss rates in the order of 10^{-5} with low overhead even with a high rate of node failures and link losses.

-Fast recovery from node and link failures is important to achieve low delay routes.
-We achieve this with aggressive retransmissions on missed per-hop acks.
-Timeouts are estimated as in TCP [13] but we set the retransmission timeouts more aggressively.
-This is possible because Pastry provides a node with several alternative next hops to reach a destination key (except at the very last hop).
-It is important not to mark a node faulty when it fails to send back an ack because this is prone to false positives with aggressive timeouts.
-The node is temporarily excluded from the routing state but it is probed as usual before being marked faulty.
+We achieve fast recovery from node and link failures with agressive retransmissions on missed per-hop acks.
+Each node uses a technique similar to TCP [11] to estimate the average delays to nodes in its routing state and their variance, but we set the retransmission timeout more agressively than TCP.
+This is possible because Pastry provides a node with several alternative next hops to reach a destination key.
+Since we set the retransmission timeouts agressively, it is important not to mark a node faulty when it fails to send back an ack because this is prone to false positives.
+Instead, the node is probed as usual to determine if it is faulty.
 We stop excluding the node from routing if it replies to a probe.
-MSPastry uses this technique for all hops including the last one by default.
-It is possible to improve consistency at the expense of latency by not excluding the root node for a key from routing when it fails to send back an ack but only when it is marked faulty.
+Otherwise, it is removed from the routing state.

-Per-hop acks are not sufficient to achieve low delay routes because faults are detected only when there is traffic.
+Per-hop acks are not sufficient to achieve low delay routing because faults are detected only when there is traffic.
 The timeouts to recover from previously undetected node failures can still result in large delays.
 It is important to use active probing to keep the probability of finding faulty nodes along the route low and independent of the amount and distribution of application traffic.

-Using both active probing and per-hop acks ensures very low loss rates with low delay and overhead.
-Applications that require guaranteed delivery can use end-to-end acks and retransmissions.
-Applications that do not require reliable routing can flag lookup messages to switch off perhop-acks.
+The combination of active probing and per-hop acks ensures very low loss rates with low delay and overhead.
+Applications that require guaranteed delivery can use end-to-end acknowledgements and retransmissions.
+It is hard to estimate good end-to-end timeouts but the loss rates are low enough that timeouts can be conservative with negligible impact on routing delay.
+This is the technique that we use for JOIN-REQUESTS.
+Applications that do not require reliable routing can flag lookup messages to switch off per-hop-acks.

-4. Routing performance
+4 Routing performance